Hy Zaret

 Hy Zaret (born Hyman Harry Zaritsky; August 21, 1907 – July 2, 2007) was an American Tin Pan Alley lyricist and composer who wrote the lyrics of the 1955 hit "Unchained Melody", one of the most-recorded songs of the 20th century.

 Personal life

-Zaret was born on August 21, 1907, in New York City to Max Zaritsky and Dora Shiffman, who had emigrated from Russia in the 1890s.
+Zaret was born on August 21, 1907, in New York City to Jewish parents Max Zaritsky and Dora Shiffman, who had emigrated from Russia in the 1890s.
 He attended West Virginia University and Brooklyn Law School, where he received an LLB.
 He shortened his name legally from Zaritsky to Zaret in 1934.
 Zaret served in the Army's Special Services division during World War II.

 Zaret had two sons, and was married to the former Shirley Goidel.
 He died at his home in Westport, Connecticut, on July 2, 2007, at the age of 99, a month before his 100th birthday.

 Career

 He scored his first major success in 1936, when he teamed up with Saul Chaplin and Sammy Cahn to co-write the pop standard "Dedicated to You."
 The early 1940s brought some collaborations with Alex C. Kramer and Joan Whitney, including 1941's "It All Comes Back to Me Now" and the socially conscious, WWII-themed "My Sister and I." In 1941 Vaughn Monroe had a top 5 hit with the song "There I Go", which Zaret co-wrote with Irving Weiser.

 Zaret wrote the lyrics for an English translation of the French Resistance song "La Complainte du Partisan" ("The Song of the French Partisan").
 The song became popular after it was recorded by Leonard Cohen and others as "The Partisan".
 In 1944, he and Lou Singer wrote the popular hit novelty song "One Meatball", based on a song popular among Harvard undergraduates.